getty-zig/getty.so/pages/guide/serializers.md

 If you'll notice, we didn't have to write any iteration- or access-related code specific to the `std.ArrayList` type.
 All we did was specify how sequence serialization should start, how elements should be serialized, and how serialization should end.
 And Getty took care of the rest!

 Alright, that leaves us with `serializeMap` and `serializeStruct`, which return implementations of [`getty.ser.Map`](https://docs.getty.so/#root;ser.Map) and [`getty.ser.Structure`](https://docs.getty.so/#root;ser.Structure), respectively.

+{% label Zig code %}
+{% highlight zig %}
+// getty.ser.Map specifies how to serialize the keys and values of a Getty Map,
+// as well as how to end the serialization process for a Getty Map.
+//
+// The O and E values of a getty.ser.Map implementation must match the O and E
+// values of a corresponding getty.Serializer implementation. fn Map(
+    comptime Context: type,
+    comptime O: type,
+    comptime E: type,
+    comptime methods: struct {
+        serializeKey: ?fn (Context, anytype) E!void = null,
+        serializeValue: ?fn (Context, anytype) E!void = null,
+        end: ?fn (Context) E!O = null,

+        // Provided method.
+        serializeEntry: ?fn (Context, anytype, anytype) E!void = null, },
+) type
+{% endhighlight %}
+{% endlabel %}

+{% label Zig code %}
+{% highlight zig %}
+// getty.ser.Structure specifies how to serialize the fields of a Getty Structure,
+// as well as how to end the serialization process for a Getty Structure.
+//
+// The O and E values of a getty.ser.Structure implementation must match the O
+// and E values of a corresponding getty.Serializer implementation. fn Structure(
+    comptime Context: type,
+    comptime O: type,
+    comptime E: type,
+    comptime methods: struct {
+        serializeField: ?fn (Context, comptime []const u8, anytype) E!void = null,
+        end: ?fn (Context) E!O = null,
+    },
+) type
+{% endhighlight %}
+{% endlabel %}

 {% label src/main.zig %}
 {% highlight zig %}